 USD/INR Latest Updates

-The US dollar rallied a bit during the trading session on Tuesday as we continue to test the ₹74.50 level.
+The US dollar initially pulled back a bit during the trading session on Wednesday only to turn around and show signs of life again.

 The USD/INR continues to trade in a consolidated range and speculators within this Forex pair should be suspicious.

 The USD/INR has developed a range bound technical pattern the past handful of days as resistance and support levels have created polite trading.

 The USD/INR has turned lower and is testing important short-term support ratios as speculators contemplate technical direction.

 The USD/INR produced a wave of additional volatility yesterday as the Forex pair exploded to new highs and this raises plenty of speculative questions.